chatapazar/amq-streams-ocp/amq-streams-full/README.md

 - Use your editor in your laptop, edit 'my-cluster-cluster-ca-cert.yaml'

-  -  remove all info in metadata tag except name & namespace and change namespace to userX-amqstreams-client (change userX to your username)
+  -  remove all info in metadata tag except name & namespace and change namespace to userX-amqstreams-client (change userX to your username !!!)

   ![](images/f78.png)